-FINANCE REFERENDUM Also referred to as the "referendum on public expenditure".
-Such referendums relate to parliamentary decisions on public expenditure, and therefore differ from referendums on new or amended legislation.
+FINANCE REFERENDUM [PCR, LOR] A popular referendum on parliamentary decisions on public expenditure, also referred to as the "referendum on public expenditure".
 Any parliamentary decision which involves the expenditure of public money can be the subject of a finance referendum.
-Although this form of referendum does not exist at the Swiss national (federal) level, it is widely used at both cantonal and local levels.
+Although the finance referendum does not exist at the Swiss national (federal) level, it is widely used at both cantonal and local levels.